Maguba Syrtlanova: Later life

 Syrtlanova remained in the Air Force, based in Poland, until being demobilized in October 1945.
-She then moved back to Tbilisi where she worked as a manager in the civil air fleet from December 1945 to January 1948.
-She married Maksim Fyodorovich Babkin and they had two daughters, Svetlana and Natalya.
-After moving to Kazan in 1950 she worked at a factory that made aircraft and missile parts.
+She then moved back to Tbilisi, where she worked as a manager in the civil air fleet from December 1945 to January 1948.
+She married Maksim Fyodorovich Babkin.
+They had two daughters, Svetlana and Natalya.
+After moving to Kazan in 1950, she worked at a factory that made aircraft and missile parts.

 After a prolonged illness she died on 1 October 1971 and was buried in the Tatar cemetery.